rifqiharrys/sdb_gui/README.md

 conda run -n sdb_gui python sdb_gui.py
 ```

-If you're using `pixi`, you can run SDB GUI by activating the environment first and then running `sdb_gui.py` using python in the terminal and deactivate the environment after you're done using the command below.
+If you're using `pixi`, you can run SDB GUI by activating the `gui` environment first, and then running `sdb_gui.py` using python in the terminal and deactivate the environment after you're done using the command below.

 ```bash
 pixi shell -e gui